-Since the publication of the fourth edition, there have been many developments in the field of psychiatry, including changes in DSM-5, the advancement of neuroimaging and related research, which have been incorporated into the fifth edition.
+Since the publication of the fourth edition, there have been many developments in the field of psychiatry, including changes in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the advancement of neuroimaging and related research, which have been incorporated into the fifth edition.
 In this now classic text, each chapter covers an individual disorder in detail, using several case studies gathered by the authors themselves to illustrate and exemplify the disorders discussed.
-The clear and easy to understand writing style ensures that this text is accessible for the wide range of studies and professions who will find it useful.
+The clear and easy-to-understand writing style ensures that this text is accessible for the wide range of studies and professions who will find it useful.

-Uncommon Psychiatric Symptoms fifth edition is essential reading for clinical psychologists, psychiatric nurses, psychiatric social workers, social workers, and other mental health professionals.
-It will also be of interest to graduate students in the fields of psychiatry and psychology, as well as those enrolled in psychiatry resident courses.
+Uncommon Psychiatric Syndromes, Fifth Edition, is essential reading for psychiatrists, clinical psychologists, psychiatric nurses, psychiatric social workers, social workers and other mental health professionals.
+It will also be of interest to graduate students in the fields of psychiatry and psychology as well as those enrolled in psychiatry resident courses.

 Table of Contents

-1. Capgras’ syndrome 2.
+Preface to the Fifth Edition Preface to the First Edition 1.
+Capgras’s syndrome 2.
 De Clérambault’s syndrome 3.
-The Othello syndrome 4.
+Othello's syndrome 4.
 Ganser’s syndrome 5.
-The Couvade syndrome 6.
+Couvade's syndrome 6.
 Munchausen’s syndrome and related factitious disorders 7.
 Gilles de la Tourette’s syndrome 8.
 Cotard’s syndrome (Le Délire de Négation) 9.
 Folie à deux (et folie à plusiers) 10.
 Ekbom’s syndrome (delusional infestation) and body dysmorphic disorder 11.
 Possession states and allied syndromes 12.
-Other uncommon psychiatric syndromes
+Other uncommon psychiatric syndromes Index

-Dr David Enoch, formerly senior consultant psychiatrist at the Royal Liverpool Hospital is an internationally acknowledged authority and pioneer of Uncommon Psychiatric Syndromes, the title of his best-selling book (5th edition).
-A broadcaster and author, his other titles include Healing the Hurt Mind (7th edition); Schizophrenia: Voices in the Dark; Psychiatric Disorders in Dental Practice, and I Want A Christian Psychiatrist.
+Dr David Enoch, formerly senior consultant psychiatrist at the Royal Liverpool Hospital, is an internationally acknowledged authority and pioneer of uncommon psychiatric syndromes, the title of his best-selling book.
+A broadcaster and author, his other titles include Healing the Hurt Mind (seventh edition), Schizophrenia: Voices in the Dark, Psychiatric Disorders in Dental Practice and I Want A Christian Psychiatrist.

-Prof. Basant Puri currently works in academic research and practises clinically.
+Prof. Basant K. Puri currently works in academic research and practises clinically.